 1. Top menu

-Narratives - Dashboard lets you access other Narratives from a Narrative.
+Narratives Navigator lets you access other Narratives from a Narrative.

 About the Narrative opens a window describing Narrative Interface properties (including version number) and provides a link to notes about the latest KBase release.